 Writing Assignments: You will be given 3 writing assignments, 3-5 pages each, about a given subject.
 You will generally be given a week to complete the assignment.
 Then you will get a graded and annotated response from me.
-For paper one, you will then have up to three days to rewrite the assignment for a better grade if you choose.
-Papers 2 & 3 are a one shot deal.

 Play Sheets: You will be required to complete a play sheet on each of the seven plays you will read for the class.
 These reports will be due the day each play is scheduled to be discussed.